The food culture of Lebanon is rich and resonant, reflecting both its Mediterranean setting and deep anthropological history.

 Even those who have never trekked to Beirut — let alone their local Middle Eastern eatery — are likely familiar with a few of the staples.
 Lebanon, once a major part of the Ottoman Empire, is the birthplace of earthy dishes like baba ganoush and sweet treats such as baklava.

 With its admiration for seasonality and a mix of breads and produce almost always accompanied by beverages, Lebanese cuisine is like the Italy of the Arab world.
-Whether you’re munching at a cafe in Tripoli or just thumbing though a good cookbook at home, this kind of food is not only delicious and distinctive, but welcomes an unhurried pace over the duration of many, many enjoyable courses.
+Whether you’re munching at a cafe in Tripoli or just thumbing though a good cookbook at home, this kind of food is not only delicious and distinctive, but it welcomes an unhurried pace over the duration of many, many enjoyable courses.

-The History of Lebanese Cuisine
+The history of Lebanese cuisine

 What ended up on the table was an ever-evolving mix of longstanding customs and new dishes offered by the powers that be.
-The Ottomans introduced Lebanon to lamb while the French prescribed pastries like flan and croissants.
+The Ottomans introduced Lebanon to lamb, while the French prescribed pastries like flan and croissants.
 Meanwhile, core dishes like flatbread, hummus, and various riffs on shawarma persisted as the backdrop of Lebanon’s decidedly eclectic table.

-The Regions of Lebanese Cuisine
+The regions of Lebanese cuisine

 Keep in mind that Lebanon is quite small, around two-thirds the size of Connecticut.
 But that doesn’t mean there isn’t regionality associated with its cooking.
 Much of the country resides along the Mediterranean coast, meaning ample seafood options and a warm climate that’s inviting for olive trees and fruit orchards alike.

 Inland, it’s quite mountainous, full of foothills, peaks, and fertile lowland valleys.
 Here, you’ll find a lot of the livestock and produce that goes into the culinary scene.
 Generally, the southern stretch of the country is synonymous with kibbeh, a classic and comforting dish made from beef, bulgur wheat, pine nuts, mint leaves, and other spices.
-The northern part is more widely known for its sweets while meat pastries are very popular in the agricultural eastern wing of Lebanon.
+The northern part is more widely known for its sweets, while meat pastries are very popular in the agricultural eastern wing of Lebanon.

-Core Dishes
+Core dishes

 Frankly, there are too many fantastic Lebanese dishes to mention here.
 But there are some core creations we’d be remiss not to bring up.
 This is the Mediterranean, so olive oil is king.
 It’s slathered on fresh produce and breads and applied to poultry, beef, and lamb before grilling.

 As you ease into a meal, you’re likely to begin with some mezze.
 Think of it as the Lebanese version of tapas.
 These small plates usually include staple salads like fattoush or tabouli and baba ganoush, flatbread, and pickled vegetables.
-There might also be sarma, or stuffed grape leaves, marinated seafood, and some form of fried chickpeas.
+There might also be sarma or stuffed grape leaves, marinated seafood, and some form of fried chickpeas.

 Entrees generally consist of hearty options like stews, otherwise known as yakhneh.
 Bean stews are popular, as are those made with okra and tomatoes.
 Another stew fixture is mulukhiyah, made from chicken, beef, and mallow leaves and dressed with vinegar and raw diced onions.
 Manaeesh is like Arab pizza, a light dough hit with meat, herbs, and cheese.
-Vegetarian options are also immensely popular, like moussaka, a mix of fried eggplant, and chickpeas in an onion and tomato sauce.
+Vegetarian options are also immensely popular, like moussaka, a mix of fried eggplant and chickpeas in an onion and tomato sauce.

-Lebanese Cuisine in America
+Lebanese cuisine in America

 Most major cities tout at least a handful of solid Lebanese or Lebanese-inspired options.
-You get at least a taste of this at regional Middle Eastern joints and markets and, with a little digging, can find an even clearer example of Lebanese cuisine.
+You get at least a taste of this at regional Middle Eastern joints and markets and, with a little digging, can find an even clearer example of Lebanese food.

 There are classic spots like Hayat’s Kitchen in Los Angeles and a plethora in places like suburban Detroit, where many Lebanese have emigrated to.
-Places like Dearborn, Michigan are about a third Arab, paving the way for area institutions like Al Ameer.
+Places like Dearborn, Michigan, are about a third Arab, paving the way for area institutions like Al Ameer.

 “I love the natural basic ingredients we use in our cuisine.
-The organic olive oil, fresh herbs like thyme, basil, mint, and parsley,” says Hilda Dibe, second-generation owner of Nicholas in Portland.
+The organic olive oil, fresh herbs like thyme, basil, mint, and parsley,” said Hilda Dibe, second-generation owner of Nicholas in Portland.
 “We source most of our ingredients locally and import certain items from Lebanon like our tahini.”

 Another important aspect that Americans are getting to enjoy more of is the country’s wine.
 Our collective and ever-curious palate is taking us to faraway wine hotspots like Israel, Georgia, and Lebanon.
 While the national drink is Akra, an anise-based spirit, there’s a flourishing wine scene in Lebanon that was popularized in the 1970s but is technically one of the oldest on the planet.

-Hibe like the work of Chateau Ksara from the Bekaa Valley, especially with kebabs.
+Dibe likes the work of Chateau Ksara from the Bekaa Valley, especially with kebabs.

-Okra in Lemon-Cilantro Sauce
+Okra in lemon-cilantro sauce

-- Preheat the oven to 450 F.
+- Preheat the oven to 450 degrees Fahrenheit.

 - Wash the okra, pat dry, and trim away the stem ends.